dflss/boards-of-django/README.md

 docker-compose exec django python manage.py migrate
 ```

-Then, view the site at http://localhost/
+Then, view the site at [http://localhost/](http://localhost/)

 ## Testing

 ```
 docker-compose exec django pytest
 ```

+## Docs

+After building and running the project locally, the documentation can be found at: [http://localhost/swagger/](http://localhost/swagger/).

 ## How to contribute